 The warm time of year doesn’t help either, as people opt for cooler indoor gatherings, and neither does the state’s local pushback to following health guidance, with many anti-lockdown and anti-mask rallies.

 In fact, Arizona’s hospitals (now in emergency mode) may soon activate “crisis care standards” as available ICU and inpatient beds are now in short supply.
 These crisis care standards mean hospitals will be allowed to prioritize their resources to patients; for example, to those with a better chance of survival.
 Definitely a good reason for high levels of stress.

-Unfortunately, however, stress is a leading initial factor in substance misuse, abuse and addiction, as well as increased numbers of relapses during addiction recovery.
-Stress like the levels caused by coronavirus, combined with poor coping skills, is leading to higher levels of substance misuse and self-medication using substances.
+Unfortunately, however, stress is a leading initial factor in substance misuse, abuse, and addiction, as well as increased numbers of relapses during addiction recovery.
+Stress like the levels caused by the coronavirus, combined with poor coping skills, is leading to higher levels of substance misuse and self-medication using substances.

 How to Cope with Increased Stress

 It is important to put stress in perspective and try to maintain a positive attitude during difficult and testing periods in your life, like the coronavirus pandemic.
 Here are a few tips to manage your stress more effectively: